 - 3/4 cup mozzarella cheese * divided

 - extras: fresh basil, dried basil or Italian seasoning, garlic powder & parmesan cheese!

 Preheat the oven to 375 degrees.
 Line a baking sheet with foil.
 Spray it with cooking spray.

-Carefully piece the whole spaghetti squash with a sharp knife.
+Carefully pierce the whole spaghetti squash with a sharp knife.
 Put the squash in the microwave for 3-5 minutes or until it is easier to cut.
 Carefully slice it in half.

 Place the squash flesh side down on the baking sheet.
 Bake for about 45 minutes or until the squash is tender and comes apart in spaghetti-like noodles easily.
 It will take a little more time for a larger squash and little less for a smaller one.

 When the squash is cooked flip it over and carefully remove the seeds.
 Use a fork to separate the squash being careful to leave a little around the edges and to not hurt the squash boat.
 Put all of the noodles in a bowl.

 Add the canned tomatoes to the spaghetti squash.
 Add a little bit of marina sauce until you have enough to cover all your noodles.
 The exact amount will vary due to the variable size of spaghetti squash.
 Toss 1/2 cup of the cheese.
 If you want to be creative also add fresh or dried basil, garlic, and parmesan cheese.